Popular Articles

 Zinc

-Twenty patients who had more than six herpes outbreaks per year took 22.5 mg zinc sulphate twice a day for a total of four months over the course of a year.
+Twenty patients who had more than six herpes outbreaks per year took 22.5 mg zinc sulfate twice a day for a total of four months over the course of a year.

 The patients were able to reduce outbreaks to an average of three episodes per year.
 The outbreaks lasted for less than a week.